Why you need a Google My Business listing

 Regularly post original photos, videos and updates to help your listing appear higher in the search results.
 Check your listing frequently as GMB regularly introduces new features.
 For example, during the COVID-19 pandemic businesses are encouraged to post their COVID-19 update.

 Making the most of your listing

 Having a GMB listing allows you to access several useful tools for your business.
 Some of these include viewing which terms people are searching when they arrive at your business listing, being able to share your business profile, claiming a ‘Google short name’ to brand your GMB link and creating a quick link to a review form to send to your customers or share on social media.
 There are also options to integrate other Google products and tools such as Google Ads.

 It’s important to manage your GMB listing, particularly seeking and responding to reviews, including negative ones.
 Include regular updates to your GMB listing in your social media calendar or plan.
 It pays to be aware that anyone with a Google account can ‘suggest an edit’ to your listing and the change may be published by Google without your knowledge.
 Therefore, keep a close eye on your listing and make sure no incorrect changes have been made.
 You may find it easiest to download the Google My Business app to your phone to easily manage your listing on the move.

 It may take some time and effort to create your GMB listing, but this free tool can be a great way to attract local customers.

 Interested in improving your small business ranking in search results?
-Our small business workshops are currently free and online.
-You can explore topics including Digital Marketing Essentials, How to Start an Online Business and more.
+Our small business workshops can guide you through topics including Digital Marketing Essentials, How to Start an Online Business and more.
 Check the workshop schedule to see what’s coming up.